What Is An FMM? Do You Need One?

 If you are flying, and your passport is one of the “no visa required” countries, then you get an eFMM or digital FMM in Mexico when you land and go through immigration.

 If you are traveling by car or walking across the border by land, you must process your own FMM tourist visa at the border by stopping at INM and presenting your passport.
+For eligible travelers, a passport card can also be used to obtain the FMM.
 This is YOUR responsibility.

 If you do not stop at INM, you will not get a paper FMM and could be deported from Mexico if you are randomly stopped and cannot prove you have permission to travel through the country.

-Tourists Vs Residents – Who Needs an FMM?
+Tourists Vs Residents – Who Needs a Tourist Card (FMM)?

 Any tourist (not residents) from a country that does not require a visa needs to process an FMM in Mexico.
 If your passport is from Canada, the USA, Japan, Schengen zone, Australia or the UK (among others), you are given an FMM upon arrival at an airport or you must apply for one at a land border.